MichaelBroox/White-Wine-Quality-Prediction/README.md

 ![Distribution and Boxplot of alcohol](figures/Outlier10.png)

 ### Feature Statistics
-Also, upon analysing the dataset, some interesting insights was observed on the features of the dataset;
+Also, upon analysing the dataset, some interesting insights was observed about the dataset features;

 + **`fixed acidity`** of **`high quality white wines`** have a **`mean value of 6.779`**, whiles **`low quality white wines`** have a **`mean value of 6.957`**,
 ---